-- 13.1 When MPHA determines that a transfer is appropriate as a reasonable accommodation to a person with a disability, MPHA will offer one suitable unit to the Tenant.
-If MPHA determines that the refusal is not caused by the disability, MPHA will cancel the transfer. - 13.2 MPHA will offer a transfer or modification to a Tenant in the priority listed below. - 1) First if available, MPHA will offer to the Tenant a unit in the same project. - 2) Second if available, MPHA will offer to the Tenant, a unit in any building.
-If a unit is not available, the Tenant will be placed on a waiting list for a reasonable period of time. - 3) Third, MPHA may modify the Tenant's current unit consistent with the provisions of this policy. - 4) Fourth, MPHA will offer the Tenant a Section 8 voucher. - 13.3 MPHA will not transfer a Tenant under this policy when a lease termination is pending for a reason unrelated to the disability. - 14.0 Disabled Applicants on The Waiting List MPHA will offer a unit to a disabled applicant who is qualified and needs a modified unit in the priority listed below: - 14.1 When the qualified applicant is on the waiting list and when an appropriate modified unit is available and no Tenant in the building needs the features of the unit.
+- A. When MPHA determines that a transfer is appropriate as a reasonable accommodation to a person with a disability, MPHA will offer one suitable unit to the Tenant.
+If MPHA determines that the refusal is not caused by the disability, MPHA will cancel the transfer. - B. MPHA will offer a transfer or modification to a Tenant in the priority listed below. - 1) First if available, MPHA will offer to the Tenant a unit in the same project. - Second if available, MPHA will offer to the Tenant, a unit in any building.
+If a unit is not available, the Tenant will be placed on a waiting list for a reasonable period of time. - 3) Third, MPHA may modify the Tenant's current unit consistent with the provisions of this policy. - 4) Fourth, MPHA will offer the Tenant a Section 8 voucher. - C. MPHA will not transfer a Tenant under this policy when a lease termination is pending for a reason unrelated to the disability.